122 film spool

 thingiverse

-My oldest camera is from approximately 1912 and it was made for 122 type roll film, which hasn´t been produced since 1971.
-There are adapters to use 120-sized roll film, which is still widely available, but that solution will not cover the full picture area, which is huge.
-So what´s the solution?
-Either use single sheets of film and load your camera in the dark before and after each shot like I´ve done a few times, which is ok for testing, but quite inconvenient - or you can slice&roll your own 122 film.
-However for that you will need at least two spools.
-My camera only had one, but at least that one made it possible it to measure the correct dimensions for making more.
-Instructions: Print with at least 50% infill.
-Press the two halves together, use a few drops of glue to secure them if you like.
-The ends of the spool are quite thin, so depending on your print material, it might be recommendable to use black spray paint on the finished spool to make it more light proof.
+My oldest camera dates back to around 1912 and was designed specifically for use with 122 type roll film, which hasn't been manufactured since 1971.
+There are adapters available that allow you to utilize 120-sized roll film, which is still readily accessible, but this solution won't cover the entire picture area, as it's quite large.
+So what's the solution?
+You can either use individual sheets of film and load your camera in the dark before and after each shot, like I've done a few times, which works well for testing purposes but is somewhat inconvenient - or you can create your own 122 film by slicing and rolling it.
+However, to accomplish this task, you'll need at least two spools.
+My camera only had one spool, but fortunately, that allowed me to measure the correct dimensions for making more.
+Instructions: Print with an infill of at least 50%.
+Press the two halves together, securing them with a few drops of glue if desired.
+The ends of the spool are quite thin, so depending on your print material, it might be advisable to use black spray paint on the finished spool to make it more light-tight.

 With this file you will be able to print 122 film spool with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on 122 film spool.